-Over 12 months, three League of Innovative Schools districts and their communities will tackle pressing challenges in adolescent writing for black, Latinx, and low-income students through an equity-centered R&D process.
+Over 12 months, three League of Innovative Schools districts and their communities will tackle pressing challenges in adolescent writing for Black, Latinx, and students from low-income backgrounds through an equity-centered R&D process.
 Digital Promise will work closely with teams of innovative educators and community stakeholders in each region to understand their challenges in secondary writing and prototype and trial solutions to address them.

 Advancing Equity-Centered R&D Practices Within Networks

 We are engaging our League of Innovative Schools network in a year-long endeavor to design a collective equity agenda.
 The agenda will reflect practices that work, a collective public voice, and a set of priorities that will advance equity work in districts and regions across the country.
 The agenda will convey a set of actions that the network will undertake to both deepen the impact of their local equity initiatives and build on the power of their collective work.
 We will apply what’s learned from the agenda to our approach to Inclusive Innovation in order to advance best practices in equity-centered R&D.

 A Diverse Educator Workforce: Designed by Teachers of Color

 We are inviting teachers of color from around the country to design concepts to create recruitment and retention solutions.
 With Inclusive Innovation practices at the center, we are facilitating a series of design studios and dialogs to invite radical new ideas from practitioners of color, and support their participation in an ongoing, collaborative solution design process.